 His name is still visible stamped to the crown of the mid brown stained persimmon head.
 Adding further provenance the signature of Andrew Kirkaldy is also shown beneath the maker’s name.
 He was a renowned player during the hickory era who worked as a consultant with a number of club maker’s to help design new models.
 He was also based in St. Andrews.
 The club was supplied to ‘Croisdale’ who were sports outfitters based in the Briggate area of Leeds, Yorkshire.
 Their name is also stamped on the head.
 All the names are in gold lettering.

-A superb 14 degree brassie restored to a high standard ready for play.
-The swing weight registers D2.5 and the length is 42.50” (108cm).
+A fine brassie having a good sized head has been restored for play.
+The swing weight is D3 and the length 42.50” (108cm).